-Juliet joined The Oliver Scholars Program in 2016 and brings over six years of experience in fundraising for nonprofit organizations.
+Juliet joined Oliver Scholars in 2016 and brings over nine years of experience in the nonprofit field; she has spent the past five years fundraising in the education sector.
 Most recently, she served as the Development Officer at the Ethical Culture Fieldston School.
 Prior to Juliet’s time in New York City, she worked as the Development Manager at Thurgood Marshall Academy Public Charter High School in Washington, D.C.
 Juliet is passionate about increasing access to education for all individuals, and she believes that philanthropy can transform an organization and the community served by it.
-She holds a B.A. from Duke University and an M.S.W. from the Catholic University.
+She holds a B.A. from Duke University and an M.S.W. from Catholic University.

 Gail Cooper is a writer, researcher, and visual producer who has worked across a wide variety of nonprofit organizations including the Ford Foundation, International Rescue Committee, Human Rights Watch, and, most recently, Re:Gender.
 She also has extensive experience developing projects that stimulate new ways of thinking about the intersections of race, gender, sexuality, and social equity within the U.S. and abroad.

 Masiel Encarnación received her bachelor's degree in sociology from the University of Massachusetts Amherst and has spent her career serving youth from disadvantaged backgrounds.
 Before coming to Oliver, Masiel was the director of a college access program at Raw Art Works in Lynn, MA.
 The community she served was one of the most dangerous in the state, with over 30 gangs and nearly half of all violent crime being gang-related.
 During her time at RAW she effectively created and facilitated programming in a multiple of topic areas relevant to students of color and their families.
 Masiel is a proud Afro-Latina who’s also passionate about fitness and social justice.